Cape Town has some great Murals and Graffiti. As I get pictures, I will add them here.

 What did surprise me is the lack of recoil and little upward kick.

 Manet did a painting of the execution of Maximilian in Mexico, one of Napoleons more spectacularly failed expeditions.
-Manet was more precise in his painting, a tribute to Goya.
+Manet painted this as a tribute to Goya but he was more precise in his painting.